Updated: Dec 21, 2021

 The Marvel Cinematic Universe (MCU) is showing no signs of stopping.
-It is, perhaps, easing off on the accelerator a little, following the mammoth success of Avengers: Endgame (which is currently yapping at the heels of James Cameron's 2009 epic Avatar for the mantle of Highest Grossing Film Ever).
-Spider-Man: Far from Home is the first post-Endgame entry in the series, closing what has been termed ‘Phase Three’ of the MCU.
+It is, perhaps, easing off on the accelerator a little, following the mammoth success of Avengers: Endgame (2019) (which is currently yapping at the heels of James Cameron's epic Avatar (2009) for the mantle of Highest Grossing Film Ever).
+Spider-Man: Far from Home (2019) is the first post-Endgame entry in the series, closing what has been termed ‘Phase Three’ of the MCU.
 Whilst very much picking up where Endgame left off, Far from Home is effectively a John Hughes summer school trip teen comedy with added 'superhero'.
 Peter Parker (AKA Spider-Man, played by an ever-engaging Tom Holland) still holds a candle for MJ (played again with deadpan humour by Zendaya), awkwardly trying to plan a way to tell her how he feels.
 Not if Nick Fury (a typically droll Samuel L. Jackson, in his tenth MCU appearance) has anything to do with it, however.
 He calls Spider-Man into action alongside a very effective Jake Gyllenhaal as 'Mysterio', a superhero from an alternate dimension Earth who has been enlisted by Fury to deal with a new threat: The Elementals.
 But Parker wants a break from the heroics, amusingly declining Nick Fury’s calls.
 He has other things on his mind.

 Far from Home does a fine job of bridging the gap between the Endgame and the next 'phase' in the ongoing MCU juggernaut.
 This could have resulted in it seeming to exist in a kind of limbo with a lot of exposition to handle, thus hampering it from telling a story in its own right.
 However, it navigates this by quickly and efficiently dealing with unanswered questions from Endgame and getting on with re-introducing us to the main players.
 There is nothing particularly ground-breaking in terms of story in Far from Home, though the script is sharp and witty and the fun is to be found in the confident camaraderie amongst the cast.